norbertmarkiel/SQLPlayground/README.md

 - LEFT (OUTER) JOIN: Returns all records from the left table, and the matched records from the right table
 - RIGHT (OUTER) JOIN: Returns all records from the right table, and the matched records from the left table
 - FULL (OUTER) JOIN: Returns all records when there is a match in either left or right table
+- LATERAL JOIN - Subqueries appearing in `FROM` can be preceded by the key word `LATERAL`.
+This allows them to reference columns provided by preceding `FROM` items.
+(Without `LATERAL`, each subquery is evaluated independently and so cannot cross-reference any other `FROM` item

 ## WITH